 Project Manager Skills List and Examples

 Project managers need a variety of skills to plan, procure, and execute a project, making sure everything is on track and that everyone involved is working to their full potential.
 If there are any issues, delays, or problems, the project manager is the point person to work with the client or company to review how to fix those issues.
-She is not involved in the hands-on work but instead makes sure progress is being made and keeps everyone on task.
+They are not involved in the hands-on work but instead makes sure progress is being made and keeps everyone on task.

 Project managers play a key role in the launch of new products, the construction of new sites, and the development of new programs.
 The role is essential in nearly every industry.
 An architecture company will use project managers to handle the development of a new building, while a shampoo company may need one to launch a new product.